Medically reviewed by Drugs.com. Last updated on Dec 8, 2020.

-If left untreated, truncus arteriosus can be fatal.
-Surgery to repair truncus arteriosus is generally successful, especially if the repair occurs before your baby is one month old.
+Untreated, truncus arteriosus can be fatal.
+Surgery to repair truncus arteriosus is generally successful, especially if the repair occurs before your baby is 1 month old.

 If you or your baby has truncus arteriosus, one large vessel leads out of the heart, instead of two separate vessels, and there's a hole in the wall between the ventricles (ventricular septal defect).
 The oxygen-rich blood (red) and the oxygen-poor blood (blue) mix together, resulting in blood with an insufficient oxygen supply (purple) for the body.

 Signs and symptoms of truncus arteriosus often develop in the first few days of life.
 They include:

 - Poor feeding

 - Poor growth